 During the first year, a two-semester Humanities seminar, which completes the University’s literature and writing requirements, enables scholars to develop their skills within the same group of people over the entire academic year.
 The sophomore through senior years see Glynn scholars pursuing their academic majors and thesis research.
 During senior year, two colloquia–one on senior thesis research and the other on contemporary moral problems–offer a way for Glynn scholars to reconnect in the classroom.
 Thesis research and writing occupies senior year, and culminates in a research symposium in April.Glynn scholars fulfill University requirements in philosophy, theology, history, and literature during their first and second years in seminars designed for dialogue and critical thinking.
 Unlike classes offered to regular students that might have 40 to150 students, seminars offered to Glynn scholars typically have 12 to16 scholars.

-Talented professors are the single greatest resource a university can provide for its students, and our scholar-teachers are truly exceptional.
-All are recognized as leaders in their fields, and nearly all have been recognized with teaching awards from the University.
-A few examples:
+Talented professors are the single greatest resource a university can provide for its students, and the scholar-teachers in the Glynn Family Honors Program are truly exceptional.
+All the professors who teach Glynn courses are located within a particular academic department and are recognized as both intellectual leaders in their respective fields and as excellent teachers at Notre Dame.

 Research projects offer students a unique experience that cannot be duplicated in the classroom.
 One-on-one interaction with faculty members is particularly rewarding; learning is deepened when you develop intellectual relationships with your professors and other mentors.

-The Glynn Family Honors Program will guarantee you at least one summer’s worth of research funding.
-You will also participate in a senior research colloquium and have a chance to present at our final research symposium.
+During senior year, Glynn scholars complete a capstone senior thesis project reflecting at least two semesters of original research conducted under the mentorship of a Notre Dame professor.
+Scholars also participate in a senior research colloquium and have a chance to present at our final research symposium.